This post may contain affiliate links. Read our disclosure page for full details.

 One of your long-term relationship goals should be dealing with some sh*t together.
 You’re kidding yourself if you think that love is always easy-breezy and that coupledom will be (or should be) conflict-free.

+Nope.
 Those who “never fight” are more than likely bottling up some issues.
 Tackling conflict with your partner is one of the key ways to grow and bond.
-We’re all human and we’re all flawed, and some of the strongest relatonships are those which have gone through the toughest times.
+We’re all human and we’re all flawed, and some of the strongest relationships are those which have gone through the toughest times.

 While few of us can say that “going through dark times” is something we’d add to our relationship goals list, the point is to be ready for the bad moments when they come, embrace them, and know that there’s beauty on the other side.